You are listening to the Sean Hannity Radio Show Podcast.

 It basically says under the federal rules, nothing much changes at all.

-So what will end up happening if this goes through is states that have more liberal government, states that are more controlled by Democrats, of which there are very few, will pretty much continue to have Obamacare.
+So what will end up happening if this goes through is states that have more liberal governments, states that are more controlled by Democrats, of which there are very few, will pretty much continue to have Obamacare.

-States that are more conservative that have Republican legislatures and governors will probably put in for waivers and leave people in the same position they were in before we ever had Obama care.
+States that are more conservative, that have Republican legislatures and governors, will probably put in for waivers and leave people in the same position they were in before we ever had Obamacare.

 We'll continue with Rick.

-So the bottom line here is the Republicans, I wish they had built consensus, but they have come to an agreement in principle, in large part, a new amendment that was put in the uh replacement bill for Obamacare is by Tom MacArthur, New Jersey Republican, member of the Tuesday group.
+So the bottom line here is the Republicans, I wish they had built consensus, but they have come to an agreement in principle, in large part, a new amendment that was put in the replacement bill for Obamacare is by Tom MacArthur, New Jersey Republican, member of the Tuesday group.

-Um yes, it will include pre-existing conditions, but every Republican plan included that.
+Yes, it will include pre-existing conditions, but every Republican plan included that.

 Pretty much every plan also included that too.

-But states can now obtain waivers from certain federal standards with the goal of cutting costs and increasing the number of insured, and it'll Include the competition aspects that the president talked about, things like portability, free market, health care savings accounts, and and some of the cooperatives that we've talked about on this program.
+And it'll include the competition aspects that the president talked about, things like portability, free market, healthcare savings accounts, and some of the cooperatives that we've talked about on this program.

-Um it can't get any worse, Jonathan, than what we have with Obamacare.
+It can't get any worse, Jonathan, than what we have with Obamacare.

 I just wish Republicans were a little bit more prepared.